f5devcentral/access-solutions/solution4/solution.rst

 Solution:  SAML IDP - AD Auth
 ======================================================================================

-This solution documents all the necessary pieces required to create an AD Authenticated SAML IDP
+This solution documents all the necessary pieces required to create an AD Authenticated SAML IDP.
+This solution is designed to be integrated with additional solutions in the UDF  deployment that require an IDP.

 Keywords: SAML, IDP, AD

 DC: single, multi

+URL
+_____

+Https://idp.acme.com

 Objective:
 ----------